Multi-link suspension: Layout

 The arms have to transmit traction and braking loads, usually accomplished via a longitudinal link.
 They also have to control caster.
 Note that brake torques also have to be reacted - either by a second longitudinal link, or by rotating the hub, which forces the lateral arms out of plane, so allowing them to react 'spin' forces, or by rigidly fixing the longitudinal link to the hub.

-Solid axle suspensionWhen used in a solid axle suspension the multi-link system use the lower arms to control forward and backward motion, and the upper arms to control forward and backward rotation.
-This rotation is present under acceleration and braking.

 Advantages

 Multi-link suspension allows the auto designer the ability to incorporate both good ride and good handling in the same vehicle.

-In its simplest form, multi-link suspension is orthogonal—i.e., it is possible to alter one parameter in the suspension at a time, without affecting anything else.
+In its simplest form, the multi-link suspension is orthogonal—i.e., it is possible to alter one parameter in the suspension at a time without affecting anything else.
 This is in direct contrast to a double wishbone suspension, where moving a hardpoint or changing a bushing compliance will affect two or more parameters.

-Advantages also extend to off-road driving.
-A multi-link suspension allows the vehicle to flex more; this means simply that the suspension is able to move more easily to conform to the varying angles of off-road driving.
-Multi-link-equipped vehicles are ideally suited for sports such as desert racing.
-In desert racing, the use of a good sway bar is needed to counter body roll.

-The benefit of the triangulated and double-triangulated arrangement is that they do not need a panhard bar.
+The benefit of the triangulated and double-triangulated arrangement is that they do not need a Panhard rod.
 The benefits of this are increased articulation and potential ease of installation.

-Multi-link for solid axle offers a benefit over the independent multi-link in that it is significantly cheaper and much less complex to build.